 The Department of Community Affairs (DCA) has crafted a series of objectives dealing with a broad range of local government's needs.
-The goals listed below are only recommendations but provide local governments with a tool to assess their needs and opportunities and develop their implementation activities.
+The goals listed below are only recommendations but provide local governments with a tool to guide them in assessing their needs and opportunities and developing their implementation activities.
 Suppose they are used as such by many of the local governments in their planning efforts.
 In that case, these objectives also can result in consistent planning projects and goals, which may translate into greater efficiency and a better quality of life for the residents.